uber/AutoDispose/README.md

 semantics around scope resolution.
 RxJava 2's `Observer` interfaces provide the perfect mechanism for this via their `onSubscribe()` callbacks.
-The result is de-risked `Single`/`Completable` usage, no ordering concerns, no threading concerns (fingers crossed), and true disposal with no further events of any kind upon lifecycle end.
+The result is de-risked `Single`/`Completable` usage, no ordering concerns, no threading concerns (fingers crossed), and true disposal with no further events of any kind upon scope end.
 We're quite happy with it, and hope the community finds it useful as well.

-Special thanks go to [Dan Lew][dan] (creator of RxLifecycle), whom I've had many discussions with around lifecycle handling in RxJava with over the past couple years and learned a lot from.
-Much of the internal lifecycle resolution mechanics of `AutoDispose` are inspired by RxLifecycle.
+Special thanks go to [Dan Lew][dan] (creator of RxLifecycle), who helped pioneer this area for RxJava in android and humored many of the discussions around lifecycle handling over the past couple years that we've learned from.
+Much of the internal scope resolution mechanics of `AutoDispose` are inspired by RxLifecycle.

 ### RxJava 1